VisualViewport

 Examples

-Hiding an overlaid box on zoom
+>Hiding an overlaid box on zoom

-This example, taken from the Visual Viewport README, shows how to write a simple bit of code that will hide an overlaid box (which might contain an advert, say) when the user zooms in.
+This example, taken from the Visual Viewport README, shows how to write a bit of code that will hide an overlaid box (which might contain an advert, say) when the user zooms in.
 This is a nice way to improve the user experience when zooming in on pages.
 A live sample is also available.

 const bottomBar = document.getElementById("bottom-bar");